PriyanshuPrasad1718/Chrome-extension-for-Indian-fake-news-detection/README.md

 - **User-Friendly Interface:** The extension is integrated into a Chrome browser for easy and convenient use.
 - **NLP and Machine Learning:** Leverages natural language processing (NLP) and machine learning models to analyze and classify news content.

+## Models

+**Decision Tree Classifier:**
+A simple, interpretable model that breaks down the data into smaller subsets and makes decisions based on the attributes of the articles.
+**LSTM (Long Short-Term Memory):**
+A type of recurrent neural network (RNN) ideal for sequential data, such as text, allowing the model to understand context and patterns over time for more accurate predictions.

 ## Results

 | Model                     | Accuracy  |